"This a small piece I did for the latest Phanzine, the Professional Historian Association newsletter.

 This is a detail from a larger cartoon that appeared on the front page of the Oldham Evening Chronicle Sports Edition in November 1922.
 It is headed "Peeps into Oldham's Past (Sketches from Memory)".
 Smith is featured in typical full flight on the left.
 Passing the ball to him is the Australian player Sid Deane who was inside centre for many games during Smith's best years with Oldham (Oldham Evening Chronicle, 4 November 1922).

-So, how did it go?
+So, how did my talk go?
 Not as well as it could have, unfortunately.
 One of the speaker options was a pecha kucha presentation.
 Pecha kucha is a quick-fire format comprising 20 slides, 20 seconds each, strictly 6 minutes 40 seconds in total.
 I rashly offered to give it a go.
 Too late, I realised I needed much more time.
 I insisted on a few minutes extra, which brought stern looks from the organisers, and no time for questions, but it was still too tight.
 Nevertheless there was some good feedback, and it was a useful rehearsal for a better presentation sometime back home.